-2013 €000s 2012 €000s Property held for own use 13,799 16,030
+2014 €000s 2013 €000s Property held for own use 13,656 13,799

-Assets amounting to €13,765,000 included within plant and equipment have not been depreciated as they are in the course of construction.
+Assets amounting to €26,222,000 (2013: €13,765,000) included within plant and equipment have not been depreciated as they are in the course of construction.

-Fair value hierarchy disclosures required by IFRS13 Fair Value Measurement have been included in Note 20, Financial Instruments and Fair Value Measurement.
+Fair value hierarchy disclosures required by IFRS13 Fair Value Measurement have been included in Note 18, Financial Instruments and Fair Value Measurement.

-17 INVESTMENT PROPERTY
+15 INVESTMENT PROPERTY

-Fair value of investment property 2013 €000s 2012 €000s At 1 January 10,686 8,818 Fair value movement during the year 588 (1,318) Effect of movement in foreign exchange 293 - Investment property acquired on exercise of loan security - 3,186 At 31 December 11,567 10,686
+Fair value of investment property 2014 €000s 2013 €000s At 1 January 11,567 10,686 Fair value movement during the year 9,261 588 Sale of investment property (1,353) - Gain on disposal of investment property 324 - Effect of movement in foreign exchange 160 293 At 31 December 19,959 11,567

-The investment properties held for rental in Ireland and in the UK were valued at fair value at 31 December 2013 and at 31 December 2012 by independent external professional valuers, CB Richard Ellis, Valuation Surveyors.
-The valuation at the investment property held for rental in Ireland was prepared in accordance with the RICS Valuation - Professional Standards 2012 (Red Book), while the valuations of the properties in the UK were prepared in accordance with RICS Valuation - Professional Standards (2014) (the Red Book).
+The investment property held for rental in Ireland was valued at fair value at 31 December 2014 and at 31 December 2013 by independent external professional valuers, CBRE Ireland.
+The valuation was prepared in accordance with the RICS Valuation - Professional Standards 2012 (Red Book).
 The valuers confirm that they have sufficient current local and national knowledge of the particular property market involved and have skills and understanding to undertake the valuations competently.

-The valuation statements received from the external professional valuers state that the valuations have been prepared on the basis of "Market Value" which they define as "the estimated amount for which a property should exchange on the date of valuation between a willing buyer and a willing seller in an arm's-length transaction after proper marketing wherein the parties had each acted knowledgeably, prudently and without compulsion".
+The valuation statement received from the external professional valuers state that the valuations have been prepared on the basis of "Market Value" which they define as "the estimated amount for which a property should exchange on the date of valuation between a willing buyer and a willing seller in an arm's-length transaction after proper marketing wherein the parties had each acted knowledgeably, prudently and without compulsion".
 The valuer also states that landlord's fixtures such as central heating and other normal service installations have been treated as an integral part of the building and are included within the valuation while process plant and machinery, tenants' fixtures and specialist trade fittings have been excluded.
 Assumptions have been made that the property is not contaminated and is not adversely affected by any existing or proposed environmental law.
 In the absence of any information to the contrary, it has been assumed that there are no abnormal ground conditions nor archaeological remains, the property is free from rot, infestation, structural or latent defect, no hazardous materials or suspect techniques have been used in the construction or alteration and the services are in working order and free from defects.